fish sticks blue plate

 • Fresh parsley, rinsed and chopped

-1. Preheat your oven and bake the fish sticks or filets according to the package instructions.
+Preheat oven and bake fish sticks or filets according to package directions (typically 15–20 minutes).

 cheez whiz on fish sticks